Denmark Street: Redevelopment

 In 2009, Denmark Street was identified in English Heritage's "Heritage at Risk" register as being at risk in view of the nearby development of Crossrail.
 Particular attention was drawn to No. 26, which is a Grade II listed building.
 In 2010, Camden London Borough Council identified the street and adjacent properties as a Conservation Area.

 In 2013, the council announced that Denmark Street would be redeveloped by the architectural firm ORMS as part of a major development in conjunction with the Crossrail construction work around Tottenham Court Road tube station and Centre Point.
 The proposed development includes the construction of an 800-seat subterranean performance venue.
-Numbers 1–6 and 17–21 Denmark Place, which run parallel along the back of the street, and the York and Clifton Mansions will be demolished, along with partial demolition of No. 21 Denmark Street.
+Numbers 1–6 and 17–21 Denmark Place, which run parallel along the back of the street, and the York and Clifton Mansions will be demolished, along with partial demolition of No. 21 Denmark Street, which was where KPM Music offices was located, and was prominently displayed in the dark green album art that consisted only of the KPM logo in the upper left and the address at the bottom right.

 The scheme has been condemned by the local music industry and shopkeepers.
 Writer Henry Scott-Irvine launched a petition to stop the planned redevelopment, which has gathered 10,000 signatures.
 In an interview to Mojo, Scott-Irvine said "This should be stopped", adding that Denmark Street "should be given full heritage status like Covent Garden Market, Hatton Garden and Savile Row".
 He discovered that, although demolition was scheduled to start in late 2014, the plans were approved by the newly elected borough council.
 Consolidated Developments, developers for the new site, stated they were "committed to preserving and enhancing the rich musical heritage of Tin Pan Alley".